How osteopathy can help with osteoporosis

 When we are born we have around 300 bones but once we are an adult we will have just 206.
 Many Bones, like the ones in our skull, will fuse together as we grow.
 By the time we are 18 years old our bones stop growing but its thickness (density) continues until our late twenties.
 After our Mid-thirties this density will start to slowly decrease.

-Some People can develop osteoporosis as they get older.
+Some people can develop osteoporosis as they get older.
 This means their bone density is much lower than normal meaning the bones are weaker and more likely to fracture.
 Your doctor can do tests to assess your risk of osteoporosis and check the health of your bone.

 What factors can affect your bone health?

-Many Factors can affect your bone health and risk of osteoporosis.
+Many factors can affect your bone health and risk of osteoporosis.
 Unfortunately, some you can’t change such as your age or gender but there are other you can such as diet and exercise.

 • Age: As we age our bone density decreases, fractures are most common in women over the age of 65 and in men over 75 years old.